danielbui12/danielbui12/src/assets/data/enhancements-of-polkadot-xcm.md

 ### XCM Transport Methods

+While XCM is a format and a language for programming cross-chain applications, it is not a messaging protocol.
+XCM relies on transport protocols like HRMP, XCMP and VMP to exchange XCM messages from one system to another, plus external Bridges.

 There are three primary methods for message passing, one of which is under development:

 1. XCMP (Cross-Consensus Message Passing)